vanoudh/notes/dsn.md

 Residual Networks

 - Shortcut / skip connection are added: $a = g(z + a^{[-2]} $
+- Less vanishing or exploding gradient problems
+- Can learn identity easily
 - Allows to train deeper networks

 Network in network or 1x1 convolution